How Thanksgiving Went from Local Feast to National Holiday.

 Lincoln again issued a Thanksgiving proclamation in 1864.
 Every president since has done so without interruption.

 Hale then sought to have Thanksgiving Day enshrined in law by an act of Congress.
-Here success took longer, it wasn’t until 1941 that Congress passed and President Roosevelt signed a bill establishing Thanksgiving Day as a national holiday.
+Success took a while, it wasn’t until 1941 that Congress passed and President Roosevelt signed a bill establishing Thanksgiving Day as a national holiday.

 Enjoy the festivities.